Pathoschild/smapi-mod-dump/source/~atravita-mods/HolidaySales/README.md

 Run SMAPI at least once with this mod installed to generate the `config.json`, or use [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) to configure.

 * `Closed` - default vanilla behavior - stores closed on the day of a festival.
-* `Map Dependent` - stores closed if they're in the same region as a place with a festival, but stay open otherwise.
+* `MapDependent` - stores closed if they're in the same region as a place with a festival, but stay open otherwise.
 Pelican Town is considered a region, otherwise any maps that start with `Custom_<ModName>_` are assumed to share a region.
 * `Open` - stores are open during festival days.

 ## Technical note: